 ← Learn

-x402: HTTP 402 Payment Required, Finally Useful for APIs
+x402: HTTP 402 Payment Required for APIs and Agents

 Subscriptions are the wrong shape for agents